nathanrreed/Nuclearcraft-Neohaul/README.md

 - Tools and Armour
 - Wasteland
 - Radiation
-- Integrations with other mods (CubeJS / CraftTweaker)
+- Integrations with other mods (CubeJS / CraftTweaker, Mekanism)
 - Multiblock (Reactors, etc)
 - And much more